 No response when asked for sourceAfrica Check emailed Norimitsu Onishi, the journalist who wrote the article, to ask for his source but have yet to receive a response.
-An email via the New York Times website also went unanswered.

-Demographic analysis manager, Diego Iturralde, said that “the numbers quoted by the New York Times are way off the mark and it would be interesting to see the source [of] their claim”.
+With no response from the New York Times, our next stop was Statistics South Africa (Stats SA), the official statistics agency.
+New York Times are way off the mark and it would be interesting to see the source [of] their claim”.
 Researcher at and former director of the African Centre for Migration and Society at Wits University Loren Landau agreed.
 “As far as I know, this is completely untrue,” he told Africa Check.

 The 2011 census found that there were 2 199 871 people living in South Africa who were born outside the country.
 They made up 4.2% of the population - which then stood at 51 770 560.
 Seventy-one percent of those born outside of South Africa were African.

 Some of the immigrants acquired citizenship since their arrival and therefore the number of non-citizens resident in South Africa is lower.
 According to the census 1 692 242 people – or 3.3% of South Africa’s population then – were not citizens in 2011.

 Immigrant population unlikely to have doubledIturralde said that there wasn’t any more recent data available on the size of the immigrant population in South Africa but that the numbers were unlikely to have changed significantly since 2011.

 “The nature of global migration is that it doesn’t change much at a country level from year to year … there is no reason to suggest that it has increased dramatically,” he said.

-So how accurate are these numbers?
+What about undocumented immigrants?So how accurate are these numbers?
 South Africa’s census is, of course, designed to count every person in South Africa – including both documented and undocumented immigrants.

 Both Landau and Iturralde told Africa Check they believe that the vast majority of immigrants would have been recorded in the last such poll.
 Landau has previously told Africa Check that, while the census would have undercounted some undocumented immigrants, he had “never seen any justification for a particular, higher figure”.